 Before starting, the operator and passengers should always be properly seated.
+Do not touch electrical parts or jet pump area when engine is running.

-CAUTION: To avoid starter motor overheating, the cranking period should not exceed 5 - 10 seconds and a rest period of 30 seconds should be observed between cranking cycles to let the starter cool down and its mechanism disengage.
+NOTICE To avoid starter motor overheating, the cranking period should not exceed 5 - 10 seconds and a rest period of 30 seconds should be observed between cranking cycles to let the starter cool down and its mechanism disengage.